Jojo4146/Jojo4146/README.md

 <body>

 <h1>Johanna S-Emilien 💃 </h1>
-<strong><code>Bachelor of Applied Sciences in Computer Technology & Software Development Student</code><strong/>
 <p></p>
-  <p>I am a Valencia College student, a healthcare professional and an avid learner.
+  <p> A healthcare professional and an avid learner.
 As an all-around learner, I have taken courses on several programming languages to make my transition into programming much easier.
-I know I should have "stuck" to one language, but I am still searching for the 'it' language. </p>
+I should have "stuck" to one language, but I am still searching for the 'it' language. </p>
-<p>I am here because I am seeking to learn much more and because this is the best place to keep my work while I am in school.
-You can find more about me at my LinkedIn page: <a href="https://www.linkedin.com/in/johanna-scharbaai-emilien-252366136/">Jojo</a></p>
+<p>I am here because I seek to learn much more and because this is the best place to keep my work.
+You can find more about me on my LinkedIn page: <a href="https://www.linkedin.com/in/johanna-scharbaai-emilien-252366136/">Jojo</a></p>

   <h3>Languages, Tools & Operating Systems used During my Program</h3>
     <img align="left" alt="Java" width="50px" style="padding-right:10px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/c/c-original.svg" />